 A recent study in the Journal of the American Heart Association illustrates once again the interaction between genetics and diet.
-The study looked at blood pressure measurements in pairs of twins on a higher carb diet vs a higher fat.
+The study looked at blood pressure measurements in twins on a higher carb diet vs a higher fat.

 For the first six weeks of the study, the participants, who were non-obese twin pairs, ate a higher carb diet which consisted of 55% carbohydrates, 30% fat, and 15% protein.
 Blood pressure and other blood markers were measured at the end of the six weeks.
 For the second half of the study, the participants switched to a higher fat diet consisting of 40% carbohydrates, 45% fat, and 15% protein with the fat mainly being saturated fat from red meat, sausage, bacon, and full-fat dairy.